archaeogeek/wps-pgrouting-workshop/Routing/Map.md

 The basic process for this is as follows:

-1. Build the map (for example using OpenLayers) showing the base mapping that you want, and any overlays.
+1. Build the map (for example using OpenLayers) showing the base mapping that you want, and any overlays;
-2. Add controls for establishing the start and end points of the route, for zooming in and out, resetting the page and so on.
+2. Add controls for establishing the start and end points of the route, for zooming in and out, resetting the page and so on;
-3. Add a vector layer for holding the points that represent the start and end of the route.
+3. Add a vector layer for holding the points that represent the start and end of the route;
-4. Construct a URL that sends the Execute request off to the WPS service with the appropriate parameters.
+4. Construct a URL that sends the Execute request off to the WPS service with the appropriate parameters;
 5. Add a further layer to hold the json response from the WPS service.

 While the demo page that we have been using is rather more complicated than that, if we view the source of it we can see these steps in action.